fenago/intro-ruby/lab_guides/Lab_3.md

 Overview

-By the end of the chapter, you will be able to utilize Boolean operators in Ruby programs; create and implement conditional expressions in Ruby;
+By the end of the lab, you will be able to utilize Boolean operators in Ruby programs; create and implement conditional expressions in Ruby;
 utilize ternary operators and ranges for programs; implement iterators on arrays and hashes and create programmatic loops with while, for, and until.
-The chapter aims to introduce us to different methods and entities involved in the Ruby program workflow.
+The lab aims to introduce us to different methods and entities involved in the Ruby program workflow.